Continuing Education for Certified Teachers

 Q: Do you want to know more about best instructional practices in diagnosis, intervention and differentiated instruction in reading?

-Q: Are you ready to move from the Provisional to Professional level of certification but still need the reading course required by the State of Michigan?
+Q: Are you ready to move from the Standard to Professional level of certification but still need the reading course required by the State of Michigan?

 A: RDG 4913 – Diagnosis and Differentiated Instruction in Reading*